geotools/geotools/docs/user/extension/app-schema.rst

 Application Schema Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Application Schema Packages collection in ``app-schema-packages`` contains GML application schemas that have been packaged into Maven artifacts to support offline testing.
 These are manually published to the ``osgeo`` Maven repository.
-Configuring your Maven project to depend on one of these packages will cause ``AppSchemaResolver`` to resolve references to these schemas on the classpath.
+Configuring your Maven project to depend on one of these packages will cause ``SchemaResolver`` to resolve references to these schemas on the classpath.